ni/nimble/packages/nimble-components/src/card/specs/README.md

 </nimble-card>
 ```

-While we don't have a finalized visual design spec, we expect the style will include a a background color and
+While we don't have a finalized visual design spec, we expect the style will include a background color and a
-a border, potentially with rounded corners.
-The GitHub issue mentions several use cases for a card component that
+border, potentially with rounded corners.
+We will add design tokens for the background and border.
+The GitHub
+issue mentions several use cases for a card component that might call for different visual treatments, but we
-might call for different visual treatments, but we are only solving for the Routines use case at this time (grouping
+are only solving for the Routines use case at this time (grouping related configuration in a slide-out).
+To
-related configuration in a slide-out for configuration).
-To support other use cases in the future, we could potentially
+support other use cases in the future, we could potentially add appearance variants or make use of the `elevation`
-add appearance variants or make use of the `elevation` property of the component.
+property of the component.

 ### API